 15. HafenCity & the International Maritime Museum

-This city within a city is expected to double the population of downtown Hamburg with thousands of new waterfront condominiums, glistening high-rises, offices, art galleries, shops, restaurants, and cafes.
+Spanning over 220 hectares, it is the largest urban construction project in Europe in the 21st century, built on what was once an industrial wasteland.
+This “city within a city” is expected to double the population of downtown Hamburg with thousands of new waterfront condominiums, gleaming high-rises, offices, art galleries, shops, restaurants, and cafés.

-Since 2008, the oldest preserved warehouse (Kaispeicher B) in HafenCity has been home to the International Maritime Museum, the largest seafaring museum in the world.
+The International Maritime Museum is the largest nautical museum in the world.
 It is a fascinating place to discover more about Hamburg’s rich maritime history and all things sea-related.

 Fun Fact